Key features of the gb Vaya i-Size car seat:

 i-Size child car seats – everything you need to know

-As a result, the gb Vaya i-size is best suited for parents who wish to keep their car seat in their car all the time, rather than carrying their little one into the house with it, for example.
+As a result, the gb Vaya i-size is best suited for parents who wish to keep their car seat in their car all the time, rather than carrying their little one into the house with it as you could with a Group 0+ seat, for example.

 I love the look and feel of the gb Vaya, as it is so sleek and luxe in quality, a feature also mentioned by MFM readers.
 I like the nice details like the magnets on the sides to keep the straps out of your way, and the harness is really simple to use.
 I also like the little box which houses the instructions underneath the seat fabrics.

 The adjustable headrest is nice and comfortable-seeming, as it is cushioned but sturdy.

 The car seat is suitable from birth to four years, and you could keep the car seat rear-facing for children aged up to four.

 It does allow you to rotate it to forward-facing when the child reaches 76cm, around 1 year old (when the headrest is adjusted lower than this, the car seat will not rotate to forward-facing – another clever safety feature feature also praised by parents we surveyed as well as MFM readers).